Analysis of Neutron Star $f-$mode Oscillations in General Relativity with Spectral Representation of Nuclear Equations of State: Introduction

 Recent publications \citep{Sotani2021, Pradhan2022, Kunji2022, Pradhan2023} show efforts to estimate nuclear matter parameters using stellar oscillation modes. \citep{Pradhan2022} reported how the effective nucleon mass ($m^\star$) at saturation is correlated with the $f-$mode frequencies for a set of EOS generated within the relativistic mean field formalism.
 A strong correlation of the stellar oscillation frequencies with the symmetry energy parameters like $J_{sym, 0}$, $K_{sym, 0}$, $L_{sym, 0}$, and so on would allow us to infer the composition of matter at very high densities in the NS interior \citep{Patra2023}.

 In this work we have prepared a set of $\sim$9000 nucleonic EOS though Bayesian analysis of relativistic mean field model parameters.
-We impose constraints of recent interest like the $\chi$EFT and pQCD at relevant energy densities to infer the parameter set.
-Then we determine a highly accurate Spectral representation of the generated set.
-We numerically solve the fully General Relativistic perturbation equations for a set of equilibrium configuration NS with varying mass for each EOS.
-We report the corresponding $f-$mode frequencies and the gravitational wave damping times over the EOS set.
-Finally we explore correlation of the frequencies and damping times with nuclear matter parameters and stellar observables.
+Constraints of recent interest like the $\chi$EFT and pQCD at relevant energy densities are imposed to infer the parameter set.
+Then we determine a highly accurate Spectral representation of the generated set and numerically solve the fully General Relativistic perturbation equations for a set of equilibrium configuration NS with varying mass for each EOS.
+We report the corresponding $f-$mode frequencies and the gravitational wave damping times over the EOS set and finally explore correlation of the frequencies and damping times with nuclear matter parameters and stellar observables.

-We organize the paper in the following manner.
+The paper is organised in the following manner.
 Sec. \ref{sec:formalism} provides a brief overview of the relativistic mean field formalism for the nuclear EOS at zero temperature followed by a brief description framework for spectral fitting of the EOS, and the formalism for non-radial quadrupolar oscillations of a non-rotating NS.
 Sec. \ref{sec:results} contains the results for the set of parametrized spectral version of the entire EOS set.
 We discuss the results and conclude our work in Sec. \ref{sec:conclusion}.